pickettbd/sam2covWig/README.md

 ## Running

 For a details regarding input/output and options, please run the program with `-h` or `--help`.
-Generally, use of this program should be proceed as follows:
+Generally, use of this program should proceed as follows:

 ```bash
 samtools view input.bam | python3 ./sam2covWig.py > output.coverage.wig